Update: On August 1, 2018, the IRS and the Treasury issued proposed regulations on Section 965. Learn more at irs.gov.

-The IRS recently provided guidance on the Section 965 transition tax impacting international businesses.
+The IRS provided guidance on the Section 965 transition tax impacting international businesses.
 Here’s what you need to know about the new transition tax – from tax rates to return deadlines.

 The Tax Cuts and Jobs Act contains a number of international tax provisions affecting U.S. businesses with outbound operations.
 Although most provisions are effective on or after January 1, 2018, some provisions are applicable to the 2017 tax year.
 One of the most significant of these provisions is the one-time transition tax under IRC Section 965.